If you wish to practice, find a downloadable guided meditation and YouTube video at the bottom!

 Mindfulness of Thoughts

 In the Satipatthana Sutta, which is the Buddha’s discourse on establishing mindfulness, the Buddha discusses bringing mindfulness to the state of mind.
 I highly recommend Anālayo’s book, Satipatthana: The Direct Path to Realization.
 Anālayo is a Buddhist monk who completed his PhD thesis on the Satipatthana Sutta.
 This book is a version of his thesis edited for book format, and dives deeply into what mindfulness really is.
 It’s on our list of Best Buddhist Books, and is one of our absolute favorites.
 It’s an important practice we must investigate, as the mind is one of the six sense-doors.
 As we begin to tune into the thinking mind, we begin to deeply know the Three Marks of Existence.
 We can see the habits of mind more clearly and not get so wrapped up in the thoughts that arise.
 As we cultivate the ability to be mindful of the thinking mind, we no longer fall into papañca as easily.
-When we do notice the mind wandering, we’re able to bring mindfulness to the thinking patterns with more ease.
+When we do notice the mind wandering, sometimes called monkey mind, we’re able to bring mindfulness to the thinking patterns with more ease.

 Many people, myself included, begin a meditation practice assuming that the thinking mind is a “bad” thing.
 Even if we understand we can bring mindfulness to it, we still hold some deep reservations or judgements about the practice.
 It really is an important practice we must investigate.
 What brings you suffering?
 Is it experience, or your reactions and responses to experience?
 The suffering that we experience is caused by our habits of mind.
 If we wish to lessen our suffering, we MUST investigate mindfulness of thoughts and mental states.
 The liberation that comes from meditation isn’t just a calmer and quieter mind; it’s also the ability to not get sucked into papañca, clinging, and aversion so easily.